-John Hertz
+John Hertz (emeritus professor)

-Early in his career, John worked on condensed matter theory, particularly on magnetism in systems with highly correlated electrons and on phase transitions, which led to his well-known work on quantum critical phenomena.
-He then turned to the statistical mechanics of disordered systems, particularly spin glasses.
+John worked on condensed matter theory earlier in his career, particularly on magnetism in systems with highly correlated electrons and on phase transitions.
+He then turned to the as well as the statistical mechanics of disordered systems, particularly spin glasses.
 In recent years his focus has been on biological networks, particularly in modeling the dynamics of neural networks in the neocortex.